-To begin with bluestone is not a geological term and does not fall within any distinct category such as igneous, sedimentary or metamorphic.
-Bluestone in fact represents in excess of 20 separate rock varieties.
+To begin with, bluestone is not a geological term and does not fall within any distinct category such as igneous, sedimentary or metamorphic.
+Bluestone, in fact, represents in excess of 20 separate rock varieties.

 In the U.S. it is usually a kind of sandstone.
-It is deep blue in colour, but in other areas of the U.S it is a variety of limestone that was formed in deep water and had less subjection to light.
-Because of this the rock eventually fades from a deep blue to a light grey after it has been exposed the sun.
+It is deep blue in colour, but in other areas of the U.S ,it is a variety of limestone that was formed in deep water and had less subjection to light.
+Because of this the rock eventually fades from a deep blue to a light grey after it has been exposed to the sun.
 This also applies to bluestone in Canada and Belgium.

 In Australia there are two varieties of bluestone, one normally known as Victorian Bluestone which is a kind of basalt.
 Basalt is an igneous rock made up primarily of feldspar and is usually grey to black and fine-grained owing to rapid cooling of lava at the surface of a planet.
-In South Australia it is known as a type of slate.
+In South Australia, it is known as a type of slate.
 Slate is a metamorphic rock which is mostly made up of quartz and is typically pale grey or beige in color.
 It should be noted that it is a great deal less hard-wearing than the Victorian Bluestone.